-Full copies of Crown's Continuous Disclosure Policy and Communications Policy are available at: www.crownresorts.com.au under the heading Corporate Governance - Policies.
+A full copy of Crown's Continuous Disclosure Policy and Communications Policy is available at: www.crownresorts.com.au under the heading Corporate Governance - Policies.

-Shareholder participation at meetings
+Shareholder Participation at Meetings

 Shareholders are encouraged to both attend and participate in all meetings of shareholders.
 The date of Crown's AGM is advertised well in advance on its website and is separately communicated to investors via its investor relations channels.